Top 10 Ways Yale Hospitality Shows Its Commitment to Excellence

 5. We Have Great Chefs!

-Yale Hospitality’s Certified Master Chef, Ron DeSantis, leads culinary training sessions on campus to enrich the culinary knowledge and skill sets of all of our foodservice staff.
 Many of our chefs have been classically trained at institutions like the Culinary Institute of America and Johnson & Wales.
 We regularly bring world-renowned chefs—culinary experts like Joyce Goldstein, Mai Pham, Suvir Saran, and Brian Voltaggio—to our campus to share their knowledge and experience with our culinary team.
-This past year, we had the honor of hosting acclaimed author and celebrity Chef Tal Ronnen, who is elevating vegan cuisine to new levels.
-We have developed a continuing relationship with the Culinary Institute of America to help us develop world-class culinary talent at the university.
+We have developed a continuing relationship with the Culinary Institute of America and other various culinary organizations to help us develop world-class culinary talent at the university.

 Quality dishes are of the utmost importance here at Yale.
-We strive hard to keep our culinary staff on top of the latest trends by hosting periodic culinary training sessions led by Head Chef Ron DeSantis, one of fewer than 70 Certified Master Chefs in the country.
-Yale also looks to provide continuing education for our culinary staff in other ways.
+We strive hard to keep our culinary staff on top of the latest trends by hosting periodic culinary training sessions.
 This commitment to continuous improvement and ensuring that our culinary team is always on top of the latest food trends and authentic cooking techniques pays dividends at every campus meal and special event.
 It helps us continue raising the quality of our cuisine to new levels and is another demonstration of our “Commitment to Excellence.”

 6. We Cater to Guests with Food Allergies or Special Dietary Needs